Thalikkunu Shiva Temple: Festivals and Celebrations

 The most important is the Maha Shivaratri which is celebrated on the Krishna Paksha Chaturdashi of Hindu calendar month Maagha as per Amavasya-ant month calculation.
 As per Poornima-ant month calculation, the day is Krishna Paksha Chaturdashi of Hindu calendar month Phalguna which falls in February or March as per the Gregorian calendar.
 Of the twelve Shivaratris in the year, the Maha Shivarathri is the most holy.
 The Maha Shivaratri is Celebrated in grand every year.
 The celebration included Kazcha Sheeveli accompanied with Elephant, Chuttu Vilakku, Vilakinezhunallippu, Niramala, Maha Ganapati Homam etc.

 Cultural programs of Children are also conducted along with Prasadam distribution and Annadanam (Lunch) to all the devotees.
 Year by year the temple is gaining more devotees and developments for a peace and Safe pilgrimage.

 Temple Structure

-Temples main sanctum is square in shape facing East.
-The idol if Lord Shiva is in the form of Linga and decorated with silver crescent.
-In from of the main temple there is Namskaramandapam with the idol of Nandi on it.
-On the South West corner is the sanctum of Lord Ganapati and Lord Ayyappa.
+The temple's main sanctum is square in shape facing east.
+The idol of Lord Shiva is in the form of Linga and decorated with a silver crescent.
+In front of the main temple there is Namskaramandapam with the idol of Nandi on it.
+On the southwest corner is the sanctum of Lord Ganapati and Lord Ayyappa.
 The is one well which is used for temple purpose only inside the complex.
-Outside is surrounded with pradikshana vazhi and a big banyan tree with idols of Nagam at the outer South West Corner.
-There is entry way at all the four sided of the temple complex with road access also from the four sides.
-However as the temple is facing East, the east entrance is used mainly.
+Outside is surrounded with pradikshana vazhi and a big banyan tree with idols of Nagam at the outer southwest corner.
+There is an entry way at all the four sides of the temple complex with road access also from the four sides.
+However, as the temple is facing east, the east entrance is mainly used.